Cavite City: During the Marcos presidency and dictatorship (1965-1986)

 The Philippines' gradual postwar recovery took a turn for the worse in the late 1960s and early 1970s, with the 1969 Philippine balance of payments crisis being an early landmark event.
 Economic analysts generally attribute the crisis to the ramp-up on loan-funded government spending to promote Ferdinand Marcos’ 1969 reelection campaign.
 In September 1972, one year before the expected end of his last constitutionally allowed term as president, president Marcos placed the Philippines under martial law.
 This allowed Marcos to remain in power for fourteen more years, during which Cavite endured many social and economic obstacles.

-On February 25, 1972, amidst a spate of assassinations against Cavite government officials, mayor and former congressman Manuel S. Rojas was assassinated just past noon by multiple gunmen in the barrio of Panapaan within the town of Bacoor, Cavite while on the road with his driver, a policeman, to Manila; both Rojas and his driver were unarmed.
+On February 25, 1972, amidst a spate of assassinations against Cavite government officials, mayor and former congressman Manuel S. Rojas was assassinated by multiple gunmen in the barrio of Panapaan in Bacoor, Cavite while on the road with his driver, a policeman, to Manila; both Rojas and his driver were unarmed.

 The excesses of the Marcos Family prompted opposition from various Filipino citizens despite the risks of arrest and torture Victims of human rights abuses during this period included Cavite City resident and University of the Philippines student leader Emmanuel Alvarez.
 Alvarez, a descendant of Katipunan General Pascual Alvarez, became one of the desaparecidos of Martial law under Ferdinand Marcos when he was accosted by two men believed to be military personnel while commuting from his home in Cavite City on January 6, 1976, and never seen again.
 He has formally been honored as a hero of Philippine democracy, having had his name etched on the wall of remembrance of the Philippines' Bantayog ng mga Bayani.

 During the 1986 snap elections, Marcos won against Corazon Aquino in Region IV (which then included the provinces of MIMAROPA) according to the official COMELEC results, but this was disputed by NAMFREL.
 An exit poll conducted by American election observers found that voters from Cavite City preferred Aquino over Marcos.